Chanonry Point

-Chanonry Point (Scottish Gaelic: Gob na Cananaich) lies at the end of Chanonry Ness, a spit of land extending into the Moray Firth between Fortrose and Rosemarkie on the Black Isle, Scotland.
+Chanonry Point (Scottish Gaelic: Rubha na Cananaich) lies at the end of Chanonry Ness, a spit of land extending into the Moray Firth between Fortrose and Rosemarkie on the Black Isle, Scotland.

 Lighthouse

 An active lighthouse situated at the tip of the point was designed by Alan Stevenson and was first lit in 1846.
 The lighthouse has been fully automated since 1984 and is operated by Northern Lighthouse Board.

 Bottlenose dolphin

 Chanonry Point is one of the best spots in the UK to view bottlenose dolphin Tursiops truncatus from the land.
 The dolphins are often visible off Chanonry point, particularly on an incoming tide when they play and fish in the strong currents.
 Other wildlife, including porpoises and grey seals, can also regularly be spotted.
 European otters (Lutra lutra) are occasional visitors.

 The Ness is home to two camping and caravan sites towards the north.
 Most of the promontory is taken up by Fortrose and Rosemarkie Golf Club.

 Due to the popularity of the dolphins at Chanonry point, the parking area and roads leading up to the beach have become more and more congested during the summer months, causing concerns amongst local residents.

 The death of Coinneach Odhar, more commonly known as the Brahan Seer, is commemorated by a memorial stone on the spot not far from where he is reputed to have been brutally executed.